-Summer solstice again, sun at its bright,
+Summer solstice, sun at its sharp and bright,

-At summit making longest day of light,
+Making for the year's longest day of light,

-Leaving far behind looming wintry plight.
+Leaving behind the looming wintry plight,

 Nor longest day means a rare fortune won.